Innate immune system: Epithelial Barrier Theory

+Critics of the theory argue that many associations remain correlative and emphasize the need for longitudinal human studies and standardized methods to assess epithelial barrier integrity.

 Inflammation

 Inflammation is one of the first responses of the immune system to infection or irritation.
 Inflammation is stimulated by chemical factors released by injured cells.
 It establishes a physical barrier against the spread of infection and promotes healing of any damaged tissue following pathogen clearance.

 The process of acute inflammation is initiated by cells already present in all tissues, mainly resident macrophages, dendritic cells, histiocytes, Kupffer cells, and mast cells.
 These cells present receptors contained on the surface or within the cell, named pattern recognition receptors (PRRs), which recognize molecules that are broadly shared by pathogens but distinguishable from host molecules, collectively referred to as pathogen-associated molecular patterns (PAMPs).
 At the onset of an infection, burn, or other injuries, these cells undergo activation (one of their PRRs recognizes a PAMP) and release inflammatory mediators, like cytokines and chemokines, which are responsible for the clinical signs of inflammation.
 PRR activation and its cellular consequences have been well-characterized as methods of inflammatory cell death, which include pyroptosis, necroptosis, and PANoptosis.
 These cell death pathways help clear infected or aberrant cells and release cellular contents and inflammatory mediators.

 Chemical factors produced during inflammation (histamine, bradykinin, serotonin, leukotrienes, and prostaglandins) sensitize pain receptors, cause local vasodilation of the blood vessels, and attract phagocytes, especially neutrophils.
 Neutrophils then trigger other parts of the immune system by releasing factors that summon additional leukocytes and lymphocytes.
 Cytokines produced by macrophages and other cells of the innate immune system mediate the inflammatory response.
 These cytokines include TNF, HMGB1, and IL-1.

 The inflammatory response is characterized by the following symptoms: